 Whatever those moments are, they are the ones that bring the two of you closer and move your relationship further along on the growth chart.
 Those moments are often scary because we don’t know how our partner will react.
 Or if it will change their perception of us.
 All we know is that we are handing over an unprotected chunk of our hearts hoping it doesn’t get smooshed.

 Many couples come into my office furious with one another or completely and utterly disconnected.
 Somewhere along the way they got the message “I can’t trust you not to hurt me” so they shut it down any glimpses of vulnerability.
 Anger and emotional distance are a really great way of getting some armor around yourself.

 Unfortunately, that armor also keeps out love, joy, closeness, intimacy and well, all the good stuff.
 As we progress in therapy, it’s almost the rule (and not the exception) that the anger and contempt are really just protecting the hurt, loneliness, sadness, and maybe, even grief.

 When partners start to take their armor down and share what’s REALLY going on (sometimes they don’t even know themselves at first) it allows the other partner to step up and say “I hear you.
 I see you.
 I’m here”.
 And that, is the crucial first step in rebuilding trust in a relationship and it’s the necessary ingredient for intimacy.

 We aren’t going to always get it right when it comes to supporting our partner or getting the reaction, we hoped for in being vulnerable.
 But if we ever hope to have a fulfilling and meaningful relationship we have to keep trying.

-Yasmine Binghalib is a Relationship Specialist and Licensed Marriage and Family therapist in private practice in Placerville, California.
-You can learn more about her and the services she offers by going to eldoradocountytherapy.com
+Yasmine Binghalib is a Relationship Specialist and Licensed Marriage and Family therapist practicing online for people in California & Connecticut.
+You can learn more about her and the services she offers by going to TherapyWithYasmine.com